This section outlines a number of activities and tools necessary to manage and improve suppliers’ performance.

 Quickfire Guide

-Encourage collaboration within the teams, and let them know there will be some ideas will be more successful than others, but all ideas will be considered.
+• Encourage collaboration within the teams.
+Let them know there will be some ideas that will be more successful than others, but all ideas will be considered.
 Publicise and reward innovative contributors appropriately.

 Innovation is a two way process.
 Your organisation should be equally active in exploring innovative ideas which will help your suppliers improve their performance and service delivery.